-GNTC holds special reception to celebrate success in SkillsUSA, GOAL and EAGLE competitions
+GNTC holds special reception to celebrate student success

 A special reception was held recently to honor and congratulate Georgia Northwestern Technical College’s 2019 GOAL and EAGLE award winners and students who were medalists at SkillsUSA Georgia.